 Alpacalachin Farms & Fashion have been raising alpacas and harvesting fleece for 20 years.
 We have educated ourselves to be able to make extremely soft alpaca products with the finest alpaca fiber we can produce.

 Items available for sale: Roving, Yarn, Socks, Hats, Mittens & Gloves, Scarves, Shawls, Teddy Bears, all things Alpaca!

 *Art and Function

 My beading journey began with a little old book I found at home in Western Ukraine where I was born and raised, by creating a few necklaces and gerdany (traditional long beaded necklaces) I made from this book.
-After moving to United States over 20 years ago, my interest in beading led me to new techniques and expending my beadwork to making bracelets, earrings, beaded eggs, and ornaments.
-My interest in fiber processing such as shearing, spinning, felting and weaving, led to a family hobby farm where we raised alpacas, Cormo and Romney sheep, Angora goats and Angora rabbits.
+After moving to the United States over 20 years ago, my interest in beading led me to new techniques and expanding my beadwork to making bracelets, earrings, beaded eggs, and ornaments.
+My interest in fiber processing such as shearing, spinning, felting, and weaving, led to a family hobby farm where we raised alpacas, Cormo and Romney sheep, Angora goats, and Angora rabbits.
 Being able to knit since high school and creating my own handspun yarn directly from our animals opened a whole world of other possibilities.
-I also make soaps loaded with natural products .
-In addition, my husband & I enjoy making pottery and raising English Shepherd puppies at our home in small historical village, Owego, NY.
+I also make soaps loaded with natural products, .
+In addition, my husband & I enjoy making pottery and raising English Shepherd puppies at our home in a small historical village, Owego, NY.

-Items available for sale: Traditionial Ukrainian and contemporary beadwork bracelets, necklaces, earrings, eggs and ornaments.
-Handspun and millspun yarns and processed fibers from our flock, dryer balls, natural handmade soaps.
+Items available for sale: Traditional Ukrainian and contemporary beadwork bracelets, necklaces, earrings, eggs and ornaments.
+Handspun and mill spun yarns and processed fibers from our flock, dryer balls, and natural handmade soaps.
 Handmade pottery.

 *Bauer Family Farm